mgcrea/benchmark-kaizoumark/_posts/2013-04-03-why-google-dropped-webkit.md

 Switching to Blink may thus also be a tactical move to allow them to differentiate themselves from their competitors: although Blink will be Open Source, Google seems to take for granted that only a limited set of build configurations will be supported (including obviously Android).
 I therefore doubt it will be ever ported to a 'base' embedded distribution.

+But I hope they will prove me wrong …